gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-principles.rst

 Build haphazardly → Build for reliability
 =========================================
-**Build for the worst case scenario, not the best case scenario.**
+.. important:: Build for the worst case scenario, not the best case scenario.

-.. important:: When building, teams often overlook a key principle: build for
+    When building, teams often overlook a key principle: build for reliability.
-    reliability.
-    All too often,
-    teams skimp on the quality of construction as well as materials, which leads to one of the most common reasons for unsuccessful tournaments: part failure.
+    All too often, teams skimp on the quality of construction as well as materials, which leads to one of the most common reasons for unsuccessful tournaments: part failure.